lucaliebenberg/AWS-CLF-02-notes/README.md

 ## Seven Advantages to Cloud

-- 1. Cost effective - Pay on demand
+1. Cost effective - Pay on demand
-- 2. Global - Launch anywhere in the world
+2. Global - Launch anywhere in the world
-- 3. Secure - Cloud servvices can be secure by default
+3. Secure - Cloud servvices can be secure by default
-- 4. Reliable - Data backup, disaster recovery, data replication, fault tolerance
+4. Reliable - Data backup, disaster recovery, data replication, fault tolerance
-- 5. Scalable - Increae or decrease resources and services based on demand
+5. Scalable - Increase or decrease resources and services based on demand
-- 6. Elastic - Automate scaling during spikes and drop in demand
+6. Elastic - Automate scaling during spikes and drop in demand
-- 7. Current - The underlying hardware and managed software is patched, upgraded and replaced by the cloud provider without interruption to you
+7. Current - The underlying hardware and managed software is patched, upgraded and replaced by the cloud provider without interruption to you

 ## AWS Global Infrastructure